Jean Marsh: Career

 Marsh served as the presenter for International Animation Festival, an American public television series featuring award-winning animated short films from around the world.
 The 26-episode series was broadcast in 1975 on PBS.

-From 2000 until 2002, Marsh appeared in The Ghost Hunter.
+From 2000 until 2002, Marsh played the title in the CBBC series The Ghost Hunter.
 Her many stage credits included the West End stage revival of Boeing Boeing at the Comedy Theatre in 2007 and in Peter Hall's production of The Portrait of a Lady in 2008.
 She made an appearance in the 2008 BBC adaptation of Jane Austen's Sense and Sensibility; played the recurring character Lizzie Galbraith alongside Joanna Lumley as Davina Jackson (the lead character) in Babycow Productions' Sensitive Skin, which aired on BBC Two in 2005 and 2007.
 She appeared in December 2008 in a role written for her by Mark Gatiss, in BBC Four's Crooked House.

 A three-part revival of Upstairs, Downstairs was commissioned by the BBC with the first episode broadcast on BBC One on 26 December 2010.
 Marsh reprised her role as Rose Buck, who had returned to London to run an agency for domestic servants after a period spent nursing her mother in Suffolk.
 Eileen Atkins, who co-created the original series with Marsh, also starred in the revived series.
 It was set in the same fictional London address as the original ITV series, 165 Eaton Place, resuming in 1936.
 Subsequently, a six-part second series was commissioned, and began transmission in February 2012 with Marsh's character appearing less frequently due to the stroke suffered by the actress.

 Marsh wrote several books: Fiennders Abbey, The House of Eliott, and Iris.

 Personal life and death

 Marsh was married to the actor Jon Pertwee from 1955 until their divorce in 1960.
-She had relationships with Albert Finney, Kenneth Haigh, and director Michael Lindsay-Hogg.
+She did not remarry or have any children but had relationships with Albert Finney, Kenneth Haigh, and director Michael Lindsay-Hogg.

 On 3 October 2011, the BBC announced that Marsh had suffered a minor stroke and would miss the beginning of the second series of the revived Upstairs, Downstairs.
 She was ultimately only able to appear in two short scenes.

-Marsh died from complications of dementia at her London home, on 13 April 2025, at the age of 90.
-She is buried at Brompton Cemetery.
+Marsh died from complications from dementia at her London home, on 13 April 2025, at the age of 90.